 - All persons entering the Embassy or Consulate General must present a photo ID (preferably a passport) and submit to a bag and a metal detector screening.

 The Embassy and Consulate General do not provide tapes, taping equipment or equipment operators.
 If a videotaped deposition is planned, or if you plan to bring some type of electronic equipment, such as a tape recorder, computers and/or video cameras, please notify the Embassy or Consulate General two weeks prior to the actual deposition.
 You may not bring any electronic devices into a U.S. diplomatic facility (Embassy or Consulate General) except those pre-approved by Embassy/Consulate General officials for recording the deposition.
 For equipment allowed into a U.S. diplomatic facility, no computer or other electronic device may be connected to any network, whether wired or wireless/Bluetooth.
 Any removable PCM card, USB device, or smart card providing wireless/Bluetooth functionality must be removed from the computer or electronic device for the period while the computer or electronic device is on the premises, and any non-removable wireless/Bluetooth functionality must be turned off.
 No picture taking is allowed in or around U.S. diplomatic facilities.
 Failure to comply with these requirements will result in removal from the premises and/or a subsequent ban.

-- No cell phones including iPhones and BlackBerry smartphones are allowed inside the Embassy or Consulate General.
+- No cell phones and wearable tech devices including iPhones, BlackBerry smartphones and smartwatches are allowed inside the Embassy or Consulate General.

 - You may not bring food or drinks into the Embassy or Consulate General.
 Vending machines are available in the building.